Chai112/Deep-Crimson-Chess/README.md

 ### Version 2 started on 9 June, 2022

 # Promises
--   100 percent my code - not copied from anywhere
+- Program must evaluate moves by itself (no using Stockfish/other engines during runtime)
+- Program must not use book moves
--   I will not copy ideas/code from Stockfish or any other well-known engine
+- No closely copying ideas/code from Stockfish or any other well-known engines

--   No book moves were manually inputted which weren't calculated by the engine.
+Extra handicap opportunity:
+- The computer should have 1/10th of the time of the human.

 # Early Ideas/Concepts
-## Concept 1: Brute Force/ Monte Carlo Search
+## Concept 1: Brute Force/ Monte Carlo Search/Min-max/Alpha-beta pruning
 Sounds reasonable.

 ## Concept 2: Evaluate Positions via DNN